thisisjonchen/mlnotes/README.md

 ## Decision Trees
-Decision trees are one of the learning algorithms that is very powerful, widely used in many applicaitons and even often win in machine learning competitions.
-Despite this, they lack attention from academia and is not so popular when compared to its counterpart, neural networks.
+Decision trees are one of the learning algorithms that are very powerful, widely used in many applications, and even often win in machine learning competitions.
+Despite this, they lack attention from academia and are not so popular compared to their counterparts, neural networks.

 ### Decision Tree Model
 The "tree" refers to one similar to a binary tree in computer science (not a biological tree in nature).

-The structure is hard to illustrate in words [click here to see illustration](https://miro.medium.com/v2/resize:fit:1400/0*bBSGR61xG55j0fPP.png), but each root has a feature with various options to traverse downward (with a binary classification, the an example root may be "ear shape" and if "pointy", go left, else if "floppy", go right).
-The children roots are  **not the specific options**, but a new decision classfication (e.g., face shape, whiskers, etc.).
+The structure is hard to illustrate in words [click here to see illustration](https://miro.medium.com/v2/resize:fit:1400/0*bBSGR61xG55j0fPP.png), but each root has a feature with various options to traverse downward (with binary classification, the example root may be "ear shape" and if "pointy", go left, else if "floppy", go right).
+The children's roots are **not the specific options**, but a new decision classification (e.g., face shape, whiskers, etc.).

-The shapes around each feature has a meaning and may be seperated into two categories: decision nodes (ovals) and leaf nodes (rectangles).
+The shapes around each feature have a meaning and may be separated into two categories: decision nodes (ovals) and leaf nodes (rectangles).

 `(DEF)` **Decision Nodes**: All other nodes other than the leaf nodes.
 At each decision node, there are options to cause you to decide either to go left or right down the tree.
 - The root node (very top) is also a decision node